improve your soil

-I refer to any organic matter as biomass.
+I refer to any organic matter as biomass and it is the best way to improve your soil.
 This can be anything that can be added on top of the soil to decompose into nutrient-rich soil.
 This can be leaves, branches, weeds, twigs, grass clippings, woodchips, compost, and wood ash.

 I plant a lot of fast-growing plants that provide an abundance of leaves and branches for chop and drop.

 Every year I get wood chips from the local power company when they cut the trees back from the power lines.